Mars Desert Research Station: Habitat

 The analogue Mars Lander Habitat is a two-story cylinder that measures about 10 m in diameter, and is a crew's combined home and place of work during a Mars surface exploration simulation.
-On the first floor, are two simulated airlocks, a shower and toilet, an EVA Preparation room for storage and maintenance of the simulated space suits and their associated equipment, and a combined science lab and engineering work area.
+On the first floor, are two simulated airlocks, a shower and toilet, an extra-vehicular activity preparation room for storage and maintenance of the simulated space suits and their associated equipment, and a combined science lab and engineering work area.
 The laboratory is shared between the crew geologist and the crew biologist and includes an autoclave, analytical balance, microscope, and a stock of chemicals and reagents for conducting biochemical tests.

 On the second floor are six very small private crew staterooms with bunks and a small reading desk, a common dining and entertainment area, a dedicated communications station and a galley or kitchen equipped with a gas stove, refrigerator, microwave, oven and a sink for meal preparations.
 Above the six crew staterooms is a Loft which contains the internal freshwater storage tank and equipment storage space.
 At the peak of the HAB's dome-shaped roof is an access hatch to permit maintenance access to the satellite antenna and weather monitoring instruments.

 Power is supplied by 12 rechargeable 24-volt batteries located under the Hab which can provide electrical power for up to twelve hours.
 In addition to the batteries are two 5 kW electricity generators.
 Power from the generators is channeled through an inverter, which sends the power either to the battery banks to recharge them or via a panel with 19 circuit breakers, to the HAB electrical distribution system.

 Water is supplied to the Hab via a potable water tank located 100 ft away in the Engineering Support Equipment Area.
 The tank is a plastic storage container with a 450 U.S.gal capacity (8 days worth of water at 6 U.S.gal per person per day).
 Water must be manually carried or pumped via a hose from the potable water tank to the HAB's internal tank, which holds about 60 U.S.gal.
 The water is then gravity fed into a pressure pump that distributes the freshwater to the rest of the HAB, including a water heater.
 The water used to flush toilets is greywater.
 This is wastewater that has run down the sink and shower drains in the HAB and then through the greywater system out of the GreenHab.
 Water is rationed and monitored to minimize inefficiency and waste in the system.

 The Hab is also equipped with an internet connection and several webcams so that the public can view the ongoing mission.